MISP/misp-modules/README.md

 * **introspection** function that returns an array of the supported attributes by your expansion module.
 * **handler** function which accepts a JSON document to expand the values and return a dictionary of the expanded values.

+Don't forget to return an error key and value if an error is raised to propagate it to the MISP user-interface.

 ## Testing your modules?

 MISP uses the **modules** function to discover the available MISP modules and their supported MISP attributes: